gnulnx/anouman/README.md

     ifconfig

-Remember this information because we now want to log out and then log back in as our user anouman:
+Remember this information because we now want to log out and then log back in as the user anouman:

     exit
     ssh anouman@your.ip.address

-Assuming this worked that is create we are set to start the anouman tutorial
+Assuming this worked then you are ready to walk through the anouman tutorial and in the process deploy your django project on a fresh virtual machine.